ksseverson57/campy/README.md

 - Check that your cameras and features can be loaded in the camera vendor's GUI (e.g. Pylon Viewer for Basler or SpinView for FLIR).
 - If errors arise when campy loads camera settings, try replugging camera USB cables

-- If your compression streams are limited to 5 random cameras, it could be due to hard limit of 5 simultaneous encoding streams per system when using NVIDIA Geforce cards
+- If your compression streams are limited to 8 cameras, it could be due to hard limit on simultaneous encoding streams per system when using consumer-grade NVIDIA Geforce cards.
+Upgrade to latest NVIDIA drivers if limited to fewer than 8 cameras.
 - Tesla/Quadro cards are typically unrestricted
 - NVIDIA driver patch can circumvent this restriction